Mood Disorders? They May Have Inherited It From Mum!

 For many years, it assumed that mood disorders such as depression are developed as a child grows up.
 What if this is found to be not entirely true?

 A woman who has been diagnosed with depression may have had her mother’s brain circuitry at least partly to blame, as a new study done by the University of California San Francisco shows.

 The study, led by psychiatry professor Fumiko Hoeft, led researchers to discover that part of the brain with a hand in mood disorders is more likely to be passed down from mother to daughter, than from mother to son or from father to either sex.

-The study, involving 35 healthy families, focused on the corticolimbic system, which encompasses key parts of the brain that help regulate mood: the amygdala, hippocampus, anterior cingulate cortex, and vertromedical prefrontal cortex.
-Using MRI scans, researchers discovered that there are “positive associations of regional gray matter volume in the corticolimbic circuit … between biological mothers and daughters”.
+The study, involving 35 healthy families, focused on the corticolimbic system, which encompasses key parts of the brain that help regulate mood: the amygdala, hippocampus, anterior cingulate cortex, and ventromedial prefrontal cortex.
+Using MRI scans, researchers discovered that there are “positive associations of regional grey matter volume in the corticolimbic circuit … between biological mothers and daughters”.